PeterMarshall29/book1/jupyternotebooks/operations_and_operators.md

 `````
 ## Subscript Operator

-`[]` is the subscript operator, which is used to index into arrays and others containers.
-See chapter on arrays or vector.
+`[]` is the subscript operator, which is used to index into arrays and other containers - refer to the later chapters on arrays or vectors.

 ## The Comma Operator

 The most common use of a comma in C++ us as a separator.
-For example, to declare or define multiple values of the same type
+For example, to declare or define multiple variable of the same type:
 ````{code-block} C++
 int firstInt = 3, secondInt, thirdInt {4};
 ````
-Or to separate parameters is a function declaration or call:
+Or to separate parameters in a function declaration or call:
 ````{code-block} C++
 void myFunction (int a, std:string b, bool c) {}
 ````